What Is An Inverter Generator & How Can RVers Use One?

 How To Connect An Inverter Generator To Your RV

 Connecting an inverter generator to your RV can provide a reliable power source when camping off-grid or shore power is unavailable.
+Follow these simple and practical steps to connect an inverter generator to your RV safely:

 Step 1: Gather The Required Tools & Materials